-Advantage I: The price is a significant advantage of lab-made diamonds
+Advantage I: The price is a significant advantage of lab-made diamonds.

 The first advantage of lab-grown diamonds is that they are more cost-effective than natural diamonds and have a shorter formation time.

-In terms of cost-performance, the colour, clarity, carat weight, and cut (4C) of cultivated diamonds are no different to natural diamonds.
-With the same carat and grade, the market price of lab-grown diamonds is only half or even lower than that of natural diamonds.
-According to Bain Consulting’s "Global Diamond Industry Report 2019", the retail price of lab-grown diamonds in 2016 was about 80% of natural diamonds, and from 2017 to 2020, the proportion reduced to 65%, 50%, 50%, 35% respectively.
+According to Bain Consulting’s "Global Diamond Industry Report 2019", the retail price of lab-grown diamonds in 2016 was about 80% of natural diamonds, and from 2017 to 2020, the proportion reduced to 65%, 50%, 50%, and 35%, respectively.
 It is worth noting that lower production costs and retail prices provide strong support for lab-made diamonds to expand their market share further.

 In terms of production time, lab-made diamonds only take a few weeks, while the formation cycle of natural diamonds can be as long as 100 million years.